Nikole Hannah-Jones: Ida B. Wells Society for Investigative Reporting

+In 2016, Nikole Hannah-Jones, along with Ron Nixon, Corey Johnson, and Topher Sanders, launched the Ida B. Wells Society for Investigative Reporting, in Memphis, Tennessee, to promote investigative journalism.
+The organization places "emerging journalists from historically underrepresented communities" into paid internships at news organizations and offers workshops and trainings.

 1619 Project

-In 2019, Hannah-Jones launched a project to fundamentally change the way slavery in the United States was viewed, timed for the 400th anniversary of the arrival of the first enslaved Africans in Virginia.
-Hannah-Jones produced a series of articles for a special issue of The New York Times Magazine titled The 1619 Project.
-The ongoing initiative began August 14, 2019, and "aims to reframe the country's history by placing the consequences of slavery and the contributions of black Americans at the very center of our national narrative."
+In August 2019, Hannah-Jones launched The 1619 Project in The New York Times Magazine "to reframe the country's history by placing the consequences of slavery and the contributions of black Americans at the very center of [the] national narrative."
+It was timed to coincide with the 400th anniversary of the arrival of the first enslaved Africans in Virginia.
 The project featured essays by a combination of staff writers and academics including Princeton historian Kevin M. Kruse, Harvard-trained lawyer Bryan Stevenson, Princeton sociologist Matthew Desmond, and SUNY historian Anne Bailey.
 In the opening essay, Hannah-Jones wrote: "No aspect of the country that would be formed here has been untouched by the years of slavery that followed."
 The project also included poems, short fiction, and a photo essay.
-Originally conceived of as a special issue, it was soon turned into a full-fledged project, including a special broadsheet section in the newspaper, live events, and a multi-episode podcast series.
+Originally conceived of as a single special issue, its scope expanded to include a special broadsheet section in the newspaper, live events, and a multi-episode podcast series.

+The project has become a leading subject of the American history wars, receiving criticism from historians, both from the political left and the right, who question its historical accuracy.
+Historians Gordon S. Wood and Leslie M. Harris criticized the project's assertion that "one of the primary reasons the colonists decided to declare their independence from Britain was because they wanted to protect the institution of slavery."
+The article was "clarified" in March 2020 to read "for some of the colonists".
+The project initially argued "that the country's true birth date" was in August 1619 with the arrival of enslaved Africans rather than in 1776 with the Declaration of Independence.
+Speaking to New York Times opinion writer Bret Stephens, Hannah-Jones clarified that this was "always a metaphoric argument."

 In 2020, Hannah-Jones won a Pulitzer Prize for Commentary for her work on the 1619 Project.
 The award cited her "sweeping, provocative and personal essay for the ground-breaking 1619 Project, which seeks to place the enslavement of Africans at the center of America's story, prompting public conversation about the nation's founding and evolution."
-Her paper was criticized by historians Gordon S. Wood and Leslie M. Harris, specifically for asserting that "one of the primary reasons the colonists decided to declare their independence from Britain was because they wanted to protect the institution of slavery."
-The article was "clarified" in March 2020 to read "for some of the colonists".
-There was also debate around whether the project suggested the nation was founded in 1619 with the arrival of enslaved Africans rather than in 1776 with the Declaration of Independence.
-Speaking to New York Times opinion writer Bret Stephens, Hannah-Jones said the suggestion of considering 1619, as a jumping-off point for interpreting US history had always been so self-evidently metaphorical that it went without saying.

 New York University's Arthur L. Carter Journalism Institute named the 1619 Project as one of the 10 greatest works of journalism in the decade from 2010 to 2019.
 In 2022, Hannah-Jones was nominated at the NAACP Image Award for Outstanding Literary Work – Nonfiction and was recognized with the Social Justice Impact Award.